chipsalliance/Caliptra/doc/Caliptra.md

 1. The security state is latched at cptra\_rst\_b deassertion.
 If the security state is unlocked at this time, only TAP is opened.
 2. Changing the security state at a random time: cptra\_rst\_b deassertion does not unlock Caliptra JTAG.
-3. Changing the security state at a random time after cptra\_rst\_b: deassertion flushes out all internal caliptra secrets, assets, key vault, and crypto intermediate state.
+3. Changing the security state at a random time after cptra\_rst\_b: deassertion flushes out all internal Caliptra secrets, assets, key vault, and crypto intermediate state.
 The same is true for scan\_mode assertion.
 4. Scan mode assertion does not automatically open Caliptra JTAG.

 ### Architectural registers